-The Kasiska College of Health Professions offers programs of professional education leading to Associate of Applied Science degree in Radiographic Science; Associate of Science degree in Sign Language Studies; Bachelor of Arts degree in Health Education; Bachelor of Science degrees in Dental Hygiene, Dietetics, Educational Interpreting, Health Care Administration, Health Education, Nursing, Radiographic Science, and Speech Pathology and Audiology; Master of Counseling degrees in Marital, Couple and Family Counseling, Mental Health Counseling, School Counseling, and Student Affairs Counseling; Master of Occupational Therapy, Master of Physician Assistant Studies, Master of Public Health, Master of Science degrees in Deaf Education, Dental Education, Health Education, Nursing, and Speech-Language Pathology; Clinical Doctorate in Audiology; Doctor of Physical Therapy; and a Doctor of Philosophy in Counselor Education and Counseling.
+The Kasiska College of Health Professions offers programs of professional education leading to Associate of Applied Science degree in Radiographic Science; Associate of Science degree in Sign Language Studies; Bachelor of Arts degree in Health Education; Bachelor of Science degrees in Dental Hygiene, Dietetics, Educational Interpreting, Health Care Administration, Health Education, Nursing, Radiographic Science, and Speech Pathology and Audiology; Master of Counseling degrees in Marriage and Family Counseling, Mental Health Counseling, School Counseling, and Student Affairs and College Counseling; Master of Occupational Therapy, Master of Public Health, Master of Science degrees in Deaf Education, Health Education, Nursing, and Speech-Language Pathology; Clinical Doctorate in Audiology; Doctor of Physical Therapy; and a Doctor of Philosophy in Counselor Education and Counseling.
 The Dietetic Internship Certificate Program is offered at the postgraduate level.
-A Post-Master's Certificate is offered in all Master of Science in Nursing options.
 Each curriculum combines a core of liberal arts and professional subjects with clinical experience.

 The Kasiska College of Health Professions cooperates with the Creighton University Boyne School of Dentistry and basic science departments at Idaho State University in offering the first year of dental education through the Dental Science Department.
 Students then spend their second, third, and fourth years at Creighton University in Omaha, Nebraska.
 The college also administers the Medical Residency Program leading to a certificate in family practice and the Advanced General Dentistry Residency Program leading to a certificate.

 The college delivers outreach Bachelor of Science and Master of Science programs for registered nurses in Twin Falls and Idaho Falls.
-Outreach programming also includes the Bachelor of Science degrees in Speech Pathology and Audiology; the Master of Counseling degrees in Mental Health and in Marital, Couple, and Family Counseling; the Master of Science in Nursing, Master of Public Health, Master of Science in Speech-Language Pathology, Bachelor of Science in Nursing, and a Dietetic Internship, all in Boise.
-The Master of Science in Nursing includes a Family Nurse Practitioner Option, a Nurse Leadership Option, a Nurse Education Option, a Clinical Nurse Leader and a Clinical Nurse Specialist Option.
-All options are offered offered in Pocatello, Boise, Lewiston, Coeur d'Alene, Twin Falls, and Idaho Falls.
+Outreach programming also includes the Bachelor of Science degrees in Speech Pathology and Audiology and in Educational Interpreting; the Master of Counseling degrees in Mental Health and in Marital, Couple, and Family Counseling; the Master of Science in Nursing, Master of Public Health, Master of Science in Speech-Language Pathology, Bachelor of Science in Nursing, and a Dietetic Internship, all in Boise.
+The Master of Science in Nursing includes a Nurse Practitioner Option, a Community Based Nursing Leadership Option, and an Education Option.
+All three options are offered offered in Pocatello, Boise, Lewiston, Coeur d'Alene, Twin Falls, and Idaho Falls.